owais/splunk-otel-java-overhead-test/test-plan.md

 # Process

-We will run each agent in turn on the same CI invocation to help ensure that we are running on the same hardware.
-We are concerned with comparison of different agents (eg. how agent configuration A compares to config B), not consistency between runs.
+We are primarily concerned with comparison of different agents (eg. how agent configuration A compares to config B), not consistency between runs.

-The instrumented service (petclinic), the otel collector, and the postgres database all run within docker (composed with testcontainers).
+We will run each agent in turn on the same EC2 instance.
+The postgres database and collector will be run on a separate instance (via docker).
 The postgres database is restarted between each run to avoid optimizations and biased caching.
 A 60s JVM warm up phase will be used to exclude most jit compilations.

 For the purposes of this experiment, we _assume_ that [noisy neighbor](https://searchcloudcomputing.techtarget.com/definition/noisy-neighbor-cloud-computing-performance)